masteroga101/Beat-Banger-PsVita-/README.md

 Installation Instructions:

-Note: this is running on an older version of beatbanger as the game got updated to godot 4 back in late 2023
+Note: This is running on an older version of beatbanger as the game got updated to godot 4 back in late 2023

+Links And Credits:
+Bunfan Games: Creators of beatbanger
+KirbyKidJ: The creator of the beatbanger legacy mod